eoscostarica/eos-local/README.md

     - GraphQL Apollo client.
 - Handy scripts for interacting with the local EOS services.
 - Gulp as global task manager.
+- Automated code linting and testing.
+- Continuous Integration and Deployment. ( Travis and Netlify )

 ## Getting started